ejmastnak/nutria/docs/source/ui.rst

 - ``intake_guidelines`` to show nutrient profiles for different intake guidelines
 - ``meals`` for "Search for another meal"
 - ``nutrient_categories`` to split up nutrient profile into vitamins, minerals, macronutrients
-- Auth props to conditionally display Edit, Clone, Delete, and Create buttons.
+- Auth props to conditionally display Edit, Clone, Delete, and Create buttons; ``can_create_ingredient`` to conditionally display "Save as Ingredient".

 **UI:** MealIngredients table with columns for: